Table of Contents

 Betta fish need certain foods because they feed on meat, like shrimps, and they feed on insects and the insects’ larvae, on the top of the water while in the wild.
 Imitating its habit of feeding will make them healthy and happy.
 The Betta species feed on a variety of flavors like the flakes, the pellets, the dried the live options, so you will need to feed them balanced diet that is high in protein.

 They should not eat the same food every day.
 At least once a week, give them something different from their normal diet.

 How Often Should I Feed My Betta Fish?

-There are two general rules for feeding betta fish:
+These two rules should be considered while feeding the betta fish:

-- Give them enough food to eat for 2 minutes.
+- Feed them for 2 minutes.
 You will want to feed them every day, but if you skip a day here and there, that’s fine.
-If you go on vacation all week, you will definitely need someone to come in and feed your fish every other day anyway, but if you won’t home all night, they will be fine without food until you return.
+If you go on vacation all week, you will definitely need someone to come in and feed your fish every other day anyway, but if you won’t be home all night, they will be fine without food until you return.
 Stick to the same amount even if you miss a day.

 It is difficult to estimate how much food a betta fish should eat.
 Overfeeding them can lead to constipation, bloating and waste from uneaten food in the tank.

-Many betta owners are concerned when their fish won’t eat, but in reality, it is usually from over-feeding.
-Betta fish can also refuse food in times of stress, especially when you bring them home first.
+Many betta owners are concerned when the fish does not eat, however the actual cause of the not eating is actually over-feeding.
+They can also reject food in times of stress, especially when you bring them home first.

 How to Tell If Your Betta Fish is Happy or Sick

 You should be able to identify when your betta fish is healthy or sick.
-This affects the type of care you will need to provide over time.
-Even when purchasing one for a first time, it is important to choose a healthy one.
+This also determines the kind of care that the fish needs.
+Endeavour to buy the ones that are healthy on the first purchase.

 Signs of a sick betta fish